d-zone-org/d-zone/README.md

 ## Design

-The game's modular architecture is currently loosely based on [crtrdg](http://crtrdg.com/).
+The game engine architecture is currently loosely based on [crtrdg](http://crtrdg.com/).

 It consists of both a server and client component: